Judas Betrayal: A Bible Lesson

-From a Christian perspective, how could Judas, someone who saw Jesus perform miracles, hear him speak, and spend every day with Him, turn Christ into those who would eventually kill him.
-In Judas's defense, he was unaware that Jesus would be crucified, but he should have known there was a possibility.
+From a Christian perspective, how could Judas, someone who saw Jesus perform miracles, hear him speak, and spend every day with Him, turn Christ into those who would eventually kill him?
+In Judas's defense, he was unaware that his betrayal would lead to Jesus's crucifixion, but he should have known there was a possibility.
 Jesus had been foretelling the future throughout the past few days of his life.
-Many of the disciples still had no idea what lied ahead, but realized a little too late what Jesus words truly meant.
+Many of the disciples still had no idea what lay ahead but realized a little too late what Jesus's words truly meant.

 The Bible Story

 For those who are only vaguely familiar with the story, Judas was the treasurer amongst the disciples; therefore, the disciples and Jesus himself must have trusted him at one point to allow Judas to be responsible for the money.
-Before Judas did the ultimate betrayal, he first betrayed his friends by stealing from the money he was supposed to be taking care of.
+Before Judas did the ultimate betrayal, he first betrayed his friends by stealing from the money he was responsible for.
 In the grand scheme of things, this was a minute sin.
 His greatest sin came later when he betrayed Jesus!

 Judas and Jesus: Pure Intentions?

-Although no one knows why, Jesus accepted him into his circle.
-God, the father, revealed much to His Son.
+Although no one knows why Jesus accepted him into his circle, God, the father, revealed much to His Son.
 My guess is early on Jesus knew someone close to him would betray Him.
-No one really knows how much God the father revealed to His Son and how early on.
-But we do know it was all in God's ultimate will that Jesus would be betrayed.
+No one knows how much God the Father revealed to His Son and how early on.
+But we do know it was all in God's ultimate will that there would be a betrayal.
 That does not change the fact that Jesus allowed Judas in His group of the most trusted disciples.
-There was something about Judas that Jesus liked, that Jesus trusted.
 Maybe it was merely to fulfill God's ultimate plan, so we all could find salvation.

 Kiss of Judas